vxchin/TusDotNetClient/README.md

 var client = new TusClient();
 var fileUrl = await client.CreateAsync(Address, file.Length, metadata);
 await client.UploadAsync(fileUrl, file, chunkSize: 5D);
+// or
+var (fileUrl, responses) = await client.CreateWithUploadAsync(Address, file, metadata);
 ```

 ### Progress updates
-`UploadAsync` returns an object of type `TusOperation`, which exposes an event which will report the progress of the upload.
+`UploadAsync` and `UploadWithUploadAsync` returns an object of type `TusOperation`, which exposes an event which will report the progress of the upload.

 Store the return object in a variable and subscribe to the `Progressed` event for updates.
 The upload operation will not start until `TusOperation` is `await`ed.